Improved Performance Guarantees for Orthogonal Group Synchronization via Generalized Power Method: Proofs

 \begin{proof} Note that

 where $\BQ = \PP(\BZ^{\top}\BS)$.
 Since $\|\BZ^{\top}\BS\| \leq n$ implies $0\leq \sigma_i(\BZ^{\top}\BS) \leq n$, $1\leq i\leq d$ , we have

 \end{proof}

 This bound is actually quite conservative due to the extra $d$ factor in the lower bound.
-It is also the reason why we obtain a sub-optimal scaling on $\sigma$ in the main theorem.
-Now we are ready to prove Theorem~\ref{thm:optlimit}.
+It is also the reason why we obtain a sub-optimal scaling on $\sigma$ in the main theorem. { In fact, numerical experiments indicate that this additional $d$ factor is not tight.
+Therefore, we leave this sub-optimality issue to the future work.} Now we are ready to prove Theorem~\ref{thm:optlimit}.

-\begin{proof}[\bf Proof of Theorem~\ref{thm:optlimit}] Suppose the fixed point $\BS^{\infty}$ satisfies $\BA\BS^{\infty} = \BLambda\BS^{\infty}$ for some positive semidefinite block-diagonal matrix $\BLambda = \blkdiag(\BLambda_{11},\cdots,\BLambda_{nn})\in\RR^{nd\times nd}$.
+\begin{proof}[\bf Proof of Theorem~\ref{thm:optlimit}] Suppose the fixed point $\BS^{\infty}\in\Od(d)^{\otimes n}$ satisfies $\BA\BS^{\infty} = \BLambda\BS^{\infty}$ for some positive semidefinite block-diagonal matrix $\BLambda = \blkdiag(\BLambda_{11},\cdots,\BLambda_{nn})\in\RR^{nd\times nd}$.
 Then we have